sleepingkingstudios/incunabulum/systems/5e/feats.md

 Additionally, choose one of the following benefits:

 - *Gusty Step:* You can take the Dash action as a bonus action on your turn.
-- *Wind's Guidance:* When making a ranged weapon attack, you can ignore Disadvantage (if the check has disadvantage) or make the attack with Advantage (if the check does not have disadvantage).
+- *Wind's Guidance:* When making a weapon attack with a finesse weapon or a ranged weapon, you can ignore Disadvantage (if the check has disadvantage) or make the attack with Advantage (if the check does not have disadvantage).
 You can use this feature a number of times equal to your proficiency bonus.
 You regain any expended uses when you finish a long rest.
 - *Blessing of Air:* You learn the *invisibility* and *feather fall* spells.
 You can cast each of these spells without expending a spell slot.
-Once you cast either of these spells in this way,you can't cast that spell in this way again until you finish a long rest.
+Once you cast either of these spells in this way, you can't cast that spell in this way again until you finish a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.

 <!-- ### Celestial Bloodline -->